Enterprise CI cluster · anonymised real-work case

 5. Centralised registry in a shared pipeline library

-Sizing decisions live in a YAML resource inside the organisation's shared
+Sizing decisions live in a single YAML resource inside the organisation's

 default_bin fallback → ultimate fallback to the original 8 GB